ChrisCrossCrash/r-place-blender/README.md

 - ~15 GB of free space on the hard drive (until the raw data is trimmed)
 - It helps to have a powerful GPU for rendering the frames in Blender.

 Some basic knowledge of Python and Blender is assumed.
+It also helps if you know the Pandas and NumPy (the Python libraries).
 If you are a beginner, here are some Tutorials I highly recommend:

 - [Corey Schafer Python Tutorial Playlist](https://youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7)
 - [Blender Guru Donut Tutorial Playlist](https://youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD)